Bedrock

-In geology, bedrock is solid rock that lies under loose material (regolith) within the crust of Earth or another terrestrial planet.
+In geology, bedrock is the solid rock that lies under weathered rock and unconsolidated or loose superficial deposits (together known as regolith) in the near surface part of Earth's crust or the crust of another terrestrial planet.
+The top of the bedrock is known as rockhead.

 Definition

 Bedrock is the solid rock that underlies looser surface material.
 An exposed portion of bedrock is often called an outcrop.
 The various kinds of broken and weathered rock material, such as soil and subsoil, that may overlie the bedrock are known as regolith.

 Engineering geology

 The surface of the bedrock beneath the soil cover (regolith) is also known as rockhead in engineering geology, and its identification by digging, drilling or geophysical methods is an important task in most civil engineering projects.
 Superficial deposits can be very thick, such that the bedrock lies hundreds of meters below the surface.

 Weathering of bedrock

 Exposed bedrock experiences weathering, which may be physical or chemical, and which alters the structure of the rock to leave it susceptible to erosion.
 Bedrock may also experience subsurface weathering at its upper boundary, forming saprolite.
 Rock fragments can disconnect from the underlying bedrock, where they are found within a weathering or soil profile as floaters.